fleetdm/fleet/handbook/security-policies.md

 **Critical** data includes data that must be protected due to regulatory requirements, privacy, and/or security sensitivities.

-Unauthorized disclosure of critical data may result in major disruption to business operations, significant cost, irreparable reputation damage, and/or legal prosecution to the company.
+Unauthorized disclosure of critical data may result in major disruption to business operations, significant cost, irreparable reputation damage, and/or legal prosecution of the company.

 External disclosure of critical data is strictly prohibited without an approved process and agreement in place.

-*Example Critical Data Types* includes
+*Example Critical Data Types* include

 * PII (personal identifiable information)
-* ePHI (electronic protected health information)
+* ePHI (electronically protected health information)
 * Production security data, such as
     - Production secrets, passwords, access keys, certificates, etc.
     - Production security audit logs, events, and incident data